phaubertin/jinue/doc/syscalls/send.md

 ## Description

-Send a message to an IPC endpoint.
+Send a message to another thread through an IPC endpoint.
 This call blocks until the message is received and replied to.

 For this operation to succeed, the IPC endpoint descriptor must have the [JINUE_PERM_SEND](../../include/jinue/shared/asm/permissions.h) permission.